andycowl/bbdb3-manual/tutorial.rst

   Email: stipey@remhq.com

-If you highlight the region, position point at 'Michael Stipe' and type 'M-x bbdb-snarf', BBDB will attempt to parse the region and create a BBDB entry for this individual.
+If you highlight the region, position point at 'Michael Stipe' and type ':function:`bbdb-snarf`, BBDB will attempt to parse the region and create a BBDB entry for this individual.

 Unfortunately, snarfing is complex and doesn't always deliver perfect results::